liborty/TokenCrypt/README.md

 ## Background Scripts and Programs (not needed by the user)

-`hexcheck` (C executable) is invoked by `ncrpt`.
+`hexcheck` (C executable) is invoked by `ncrpt -x`.
 It recognises hexadecimal (token) files and packs them to binary, which exactly halves them in size.
 Hexadecimal files should be an even number of bytes long and only contain (0-9,a-f) ascii characters.
-There are some allowed  exceptions: upper case A-F are accepted but when converted back will always end up in lower case.
+There are a few allowed  exceptions: upper case A-F are accepted but when converted back, they will always end up in lower case.
 Spaces and newlines just get deleted.
-This forgiving policy may result in some differences between the original and the reconstructed files.
+This tolerant policy may result in some differences being reported between the original and the reconstructed files.
 Then it is best to replace the original file with its cleaned up, reconstructed version.

 `hexify` (C executable) is invoked by `dcrpt` to unpack the binary files back to their original hexadecimal form.
+In other words, it carries out an inverse operation to `hexcheck` above.

-`base64` (linux utility) recognises base64 files, resulting in 25% size reduction in their case (before final compression).
-Base64 files should not contain any non base64 characters, such as newlines, as this test will reject them.
+`base64` (linux utility), invoked by `ncrpt -b`, recognises base64 files, resulting in 25% size reduction in their case (before final general compression).
+Base64 files should not contain any non base64 characters, such as newlines, otherwise this strict test will reject them.
+This utility is also deployed in inverse mode by `dcrpt`.

-`lzma` or `zstd` (linux utilities) are general compression methods used here for the final compression, as long as it will result in size reduction.
-This is not necessarily the case for small and/or binary files, such as .jpg images.
-Such mostly incomressible files will be encrypted as they are.
+`lzma` or `zstd` (linux utilities) are general compression methods used here for the final compression, as long as it will result in some size reduction.
+This is not necessarily the case for small and/or binary files.
+Any  incomressible files are detected and encrypted as they are, even if their extension name is not on the list.
+However, if it is on the list, the test  compression is avoided.

 `symcrypt` (C executable) applies fast symmetric XOR encryption (or decryption).
 It XORs together two files of any kind but they must have the same length.
 The ordering of the two input files does not even matter.

 `keygen file > key` writes to stdout random binary data of the same length as the given file.
-Called by `ncrpt`.
+It is called by `ncrpt`.

 `hexgen size`  writes to stdout `size` bytes of random hexadecimal data.
-Only useful for generating test data.
+It is only useful for generating test data.

 `b64gen size` writes to stdout `size` bytes of random base64 data.
-Only useful for generating test data.
+It is only useful for generating test data.

 ## Testing